ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

 positions will be relative to the main selection.
 For instance in the example image above, a subselection has been made containing the Windows Cortana search box.

-Unlike the main selection, a **subselection** consists of two overlapping areas rather than a single one.
+Unlike the main selection, a :glossdef:`subselection` :rawhtml:`<a href="../glossary.html#glossary-subselection"><i class="fa fa-tiny fa-question-circle"></i></a>`
+consists of two overlapping areas rather than a single one.
 You can resize the two areas independently, although the smaller box, which is the subselection itself, will always remain contained within the larger one, known as the **region of interest** (or RoI).

 The subselection represents what Alyvix should be looking for, while the region of interest represents the space in which it should search for that subselection, relative to the main